asharma381/CU3-Hacks/README.md

 ## Creator

-The HTML Website was created by Aditya Sharma, Bill Xiang, & Pranava Parasa The Android Application was created by Nikhil Pillai & Aayush Bhat
+The HTML Website was created by Aditya Sharma, Bill Xiang, & Pranava Parasa.

+The Android Application was created by Nikhil Pillai & Aayush Bhat

 Credits: